 While there are some differences between environmental and social justice, the fact remains that we are all supposed to enjoy the equal rights that come with both, whatever our racial or financial background.

-If you, your family, or your entire community suffers from significant environmental injustice, you should contact us.
-Environmental injustice contributes to the inequality that black and minority communities still have to face every day, and it is unacceptable.
+If you, your family, or your entire community suffers from significant environmental injustice, you have a right to take action.
+Environmental injustice contributes to the inequality that Black and minority communities still have to face every day, and it is unacceptable.

-Clean air and clean water are not luxuries, but an essential right.
+Clean air and clean water are not luxuries but essential rights.
 In recent years, the United Nations passed a resolution stating that access to clean water is a basic human right.
 Hopefully, we will soon see similar resolutions regarding clean air and the right to live in a healthy environment.

 Nobody has the right to deny you and your loved ones access to clean water, clean air, and a non-toxic environment based on your color or nationality.
 Ben Crump Law, PLLC is here for you.
-Call us today for a free case evaluation at (800) 959-1444.
+Call us today for a free case evaluation and to learn more about the differences between environmental and social justice.